AIX Racing

-AIX Racing is an auto racing team based in the United Arab Emirates.
+AIX Racing is an auto racing team based in Germany.
 They currently compete in the FIA Formula 2 Championship and the FIA Formula 3 Championship.
-In 2024, they used a German license.
-It started racing in 2024 after acquiring PHM Racing's Formula 2 and Formula 3 teams.
+Owned by Dubai-based AIX Investment Group, it started racing in 2024 after acquiring PHM Racing's Formula 2 and Formula 3 teams.
+AIX will leave FIA Formula 3 at the end of 2026 after Lando Norris acquired its assets for his new feeder series team, LN4 Fusion.

+AIX raced under a German licence in 2024, before becoming an Emirati-flagged team for 2025.